 The company went with the managed IP approach for "peace of mind," Lonnum said.
 A managed network helps with service-level agreements and a help desk that monitors the WAN lines 24/7.
 That helps Helly Hansen ensure the network is running at all hours.

 The deployment involved installing two routers and dual access lines.

 The majority of Helly Hansen's applications are run out of Norway, according to Lonnum.
-Applications such as ERP, forecasting, and duty
+Applications such as ERP, forecasting, and duty management systems are vital.

 "Just to run daily operations is critical for us," he said.
 "All of our business relies on this network.
 If the network [were] not available to us, even for a couple of minutes, we would be in trouble."